aabs/indinf-com/_posts/older/2010-03-10-programming-with-petri-nets.markdown

 [![](http://aabs.files.wordpress.com/2010/03/img1-e1267434652482.png)](http://aabs.files.wordpress.com/2010/03/img1.png)

 The edges of the graph can only be between places and transitions or vice versa.
 You can never draw an edge between two places or two transitions.
-In the example above $latex P_0$ is connected to $latex T_0 $ and $latex T_0$ is in turn connected to $latex P_1$.
+In the example above $$ P_0$$ is connected to $$ T_0 $$ and $$ T_0$$ is in turn connected to $$ P_1$$.

 Each place can have one or more '_tokens_'.
 The interpretation of having a token depends on several factors.
 I prefer to interpret having a token as ‘making some assertion or condition’.
-For example - a token in $latex P_0$ might mean '_the user is on a call_'.
+For example - a token in $$ P_0$$ might mean '_the user is on a call_'.
 The absence of the token means that the condition does not hold - the user is not on a call.
 You mark the token with one or more dots inside the place, like so:

 [![](http://aabs.files.wordpress.com/2010/03/img21-e1267435371101.png)](http://aabs.files.wordpress.com/2010/03/img21-e1267435371101.png)

 A transition is _active _or _enabled_ if all places with edges leading _into _it have tokens.
-In this case $latex T_0$ is active because it has an input place ($latex P_0$) and $latex P_0$ has a token.
+In this case $$ T_0$$ is active because it has an input place ($$ P_0$$) and $$ P_0$$ has a token.
 There may be more than one input place to a transition.

 [![](http://aabs.files.wordpress.com/2010/03/img3.png)](http://aabs.files.wordpress.com/2010/03/img3.png)

-In this case $latex T_0$ is not enabled, because not all of its input places have tokens. $latex P_2$ is missing a token.
-If you interpret the petri net as sets of conditions, then $latex T_0$ can be interpreted as '$latex P_0$ and $latex P_2$'.
-If $latex P_2$ is the condition that the other end hung up, then $latex T_0$ can be interpreted as 'the user was on a call and the other end hung up'.
+In this case $$ T_0$$ is not enabled, because not all of its input places have tokens. $$ P_2$$ is missing a token.
+If you interpret the petri net as sets of conditions, then $$ T_0$$ can be interpreted as '$$ P_0$$ and $$ P_2$$'.
+If $$ P_2$$ is the condition that the other end hung up, then $$ T_0$$ can be interpreted as 'the user was on a call and the other end hung up'.
 It's a bit contrived, but you can see what I mean.
-If we placed a token in $latex P_2$, then $latex T_0$ would be enabled again.
+If we placed a token in $$ P_2$$, then $$ T_0$$ would be enabled again.

 The complete set of tokens in places is known as the '_marking_' of the Petri Net, and represents the current state of the system.
 Again, if you interpret it as a set of conditions, the markings represents the set of all things that you know to be true.

 When an active transition '_fires_', it takes one token from each of its input places and inserts one token in each of its output places.
 When the Petri Net fires, it performs a transition from one state to another.
 This can be thought of as representing the outcome of some computation or as the implication of what we know.
-If $latex P_1$ was something like 'we are playing the dial tone', then the whole above example can be interpreted as 'if we are on a call and the other end hung up then we should start to play the dial tone'.
+If $$ P_1$$ was something like 'we are playing the dial tone', then the whole above example can be interpreted as 'if we are on a call and the other end hung up then we should start to play the dial tone'.

 If we started with this

 [![](http://aabs.files.wordpress.com/2010/03/img4.png)](http://aabs.files.wordpress.com/2010/03/img4.png)

-then firing $latex T_0$ would lead to this marking
+then firing $$ T_0$$ would lead to this marking

 [![](http://aabs.files.wordpress.com/2010/03/img5.png)](http://aabs.files.wordpress.com/2010/03/img5.png)

 A transition can have multiple outgoing places as well.
-Imagine another place $latex P_3$, interpreted as 'we go back onto the ready queue'.
+Imagine another place $$ P_3$$, interpreted as 'we go back onto the ready queue'.
 Then this model represents the assertion that _if we're on a call and the other end hangs up then we start playing the dial tone and we go back onto the ready queue._

 [![](http://aabs.files.wordpress.com/2010/03/img6.png)](http://aabs.files.wordpress.com/2010/03/img6.png)